 Join the Goodness Squad Here

-Misty: Hello and welcome.
-This is episode #12 of The Goodness Squad podcast, and today we are going to be discussing something I believe is a widespread concern in the Latter-day Saint entrepreneur community, especially online and especially with women.
+Today we are going to be discussing something I believe is a widespread concern in the Latter-day Saint, entrepreneur community.
+Especially online and especially with women.

-We have, as women, this deep need to give and to serve.
+We, as women, have this deep need to give and to serve.
 It is part of our culture.
-In addition, we don’t pay our clergy or Bishop or Young Men's President.
-These people do not get paid.
-And so it can be very difficult for us to feel comfortable being paid online as we try to spread light and goodness.
-Today I am going to address this concern with you using Nephi.
+In addition, we don’t pay our clergy or Bishop or Young Women’s President.
+These people do not get paid, so it can be very difficult for us to feel comfortable being paid online as we try to spread light and goodness.
+Today I am going to address this concern with you using the book of Nephi.

-This to me is exactly what Lucifer did.
-In the preexistence he wanted to “help,” right?
+This, to me, is exactly what Lucifer did in the preexistence.
+He wanted to “help,” right?
 He wanted to make sure we all returned to Heavenly Father, and that seemed to be a very good thing, but it’s the motives of his heart.
 They were in the wrong place.
-He wanted to do that so that he could set himself up as a light unto the world so that he could get the gain and the praise of the world.
-And he was not actually seeking the welfare of God’s children.
+He wanted to do that so he could set himself up as a light unto the world, so that he could get the gain and the praise of the world.
+He was not actually seeking the welfare of God’s children.

-So I would invite you to ask, why are you doing what you do?
-Okay?
+I would invite you to ask, why are you doing what you do?
 What is your true deep motive and why?
-Okay?
-Is it the money that you earned?
+Is it the money that you earn?
 Is that what’s going to get you up in the morning and get you going so that you can become rich?
 Or is it the people that you help, and those people include your family?

-If you were at a financial situation right now where you need money for your family, I don’t believe that that is poor motivation.
+If you are in a financial situation right now where you need money for your family, I don’t believe that is poor motivation.
 But ask yourself, what is it that drives you?
 What is it that makes you get up and get going and push forward through the hard stuff in this business?
 Is it because you want to be rich and you want the acclaim and the attention of the world, or is it because you want it to help?

 Here’s something that has really helped me with this concept.
-And that is the truth that money magnifies.
+That is the truth – money magnifies.
 Money is not inherently evil.
-But it does magnify our true character, so it gives a mean person more opportunities to be mean, and it gives a kind person more opportunities to be kind.
+But it does magnify our true character.
+It gives a mean person more opportunities to be mean, and it gives a kind person more opportunities to be kind.

 I want you to really think about that for a minute.
 What will money magnify in you as you earn more money with your business?
 What is it going to magnify?
 Because if it is going to magnify goodness and charity and kindness and generosity then I believe God is 100% behind you in earning money in your business.

 I learned this also on my mission.
-I served in Atlanta, Georgia in the deep South, and I've met so many preachers from so many different religions and they loved their people.
-With their entire hearts.
-They loved their congregations and their followings, and they were earning income, and I do not believe they were practicing priestcraft
+I served in Atlanta, Georgia and I met so many preachers, from so many different religions, who loved their people with their entire hearts.
+They loved their congregations and their followings, and they were earning income, and I do not believe they were practicing priestcraft.